What Are Macros For Weight Loss?

 Some people believe restricted foods are unhealthy or cause fat growth, although nutritional research has debunked this many times.

-Flexible dieting strategies (eating all the foods you like) within limits is just as effective as restricting entire food groups.
+Flexible dieting strategies (eating all the foods you like) within limits are just as effective as restricting entire food groups.

 It’s not about food but daily calorie intake.